-A principle that assumes that pricing for transfers between affiliated companies should be identical to that applied to transfers between fully independent companies.
+The arm's-length principle assumes that pricing for transfers between affiliated companies should be identical to that applied to transfers between fully independent companies.

 Asian Option

 A type of option where the amount that needs to be repaid is determined by the underlying asset's average value over a specific period of time.